nickjiang2378/test-time-registers/clip/README.md

 1. Rename the `utils` folder to `clip`.
 2. `clip/transformer.py`: we add extra tokens to serve as "test-time" registers during the forward pass.

-## Model environment

-To create an environment just for CLIP, execute `conda env create -f environment.yml`.
-Then, run the analysis for CLIP in `register_neurons.ipynb`.